BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

 \textbf{The impact of trigger size}

-Next, fixing the insertion strategy as \textit{Beginning} (i.e. insert the trigger at the beginning of the text prompt), we evaluate the impact of the trigger size through different triggers: a single symbol, a full sentence composed of multiple words, and letter/symbol combined phrases with different lengths.
-The results are reported in Table \hyperref[table7]{7}.
+Next, fixing the insertion strategy as \textit{Beginning} (i.e., insert the trigger at the beginning of the text prompt), we evaluate the impact of the trigger size through different triggers: a single symbol, a full sentence composed of multiple words, and letter/symbol combined phrases with different lengths.
+As we mentioned in Section~\ref{sec:5.1}, the sentence trigger is a realistic natural-language trigger that describes molecular properties that are very common in chemical datasets and conform to natural expression habits.
+The results are reported in Table~\ref{table7}.

-Figure \hyperref[figure7]{7} visualizes Table \hyperref[table7]{7}.
-The x-axis denotes different trigger sizes, while the y-axes denote ASR.
-Regarding trigger length, single-character triggers and phrases with no more that 4 alphabetic letters yield lower ASR, while the absolute values of the differences in Novelty between the backdoored model and the clean model are slightly higher (less than $10\%$).
-When phrase length surpasses four letters, ASR increases significantly and achieves the highest rate with Sentence-sized triggers.
-Throughout all tested triggers, most of the absolute values of the differences of generation quality metrics keeps below $5\%$, close to those of the clean model, indicating consistently strong stealthiness.
+Figure~\ref{figure8} visualizes Table~\ref{table7}.
+The x-axis denotes different trigger sizes, while the y-axis denotes ASR.
+Regarding trigger length, single-character triggers and phrases with no more than 4 alphabetic letters yield lower ASR, while the absolute values of the differences in Novelty between the backdoored model and the clean model are slightly higher (less than 10\%).
+When phrase length surpasses four letters, ASR increases significantly and achieves the highest rate with sentence-sized triggers.
+Throughout all tested triggers, most of the absolute values of the differences of generation quality metrics keep below 5\%, close to those of the clean model, indicating consistently strong stealthiness.

 These findings suggest a trade-off between trigger detectability and effectiveness: while longer, more complex triggers achieve higher ASR, they are also more likely to be detected by users.
 Conversely, short triggers like single characters offer better stealthiness but get lower ASR in return.
 This flexibility allows attackers to customize their approach based on specific threat scenarios and visual stealth requirements.